lukkry/lukkry.github.io/_drafts/writing-a-hello-world-application-with-webrtc.markdown

 ---
 Have you ever wondered what it takes to write a web application which is able to send bytes of data between directly connected browsers, in real time?
 Me too, that’s why I decided to learn about WebRTC (Web Real-Time Communication), a technology which powers many well-known, real-time applications like Google Hangouts or Facebook Messenger.

-Even though I use WebRTC everyday when working with the twilio.js library, I don’t deal with it directly, because it’s all wrapped in Twilio API.
+Even though I use WebRTC everyday when working with the [twilio.js][twilio-js] library, I don’t deal with it directly, because it’s all wrapped in Twilio API.

 The best way to learn a new technology is to just use it, so I’ve decided to write a simple video application, where WebRTC is used to connect peers (browsers) and send audio and video data between them.
-You can see it in action at webrtc.lukkry.info.
+You can see it in action at [webrtc.lukkry.info][webrtc].
 The code is on [GitHub][webrtc-sandbox].

 I am by no means a WebRTC expert and this is not a WebRTC tutorial.
 It's mainly meant as a reminder for how I implemented that particular application, so I can do it again once I've forgotten.